0xcert/techpaper/src/paper.md

 *Figure 3: Users can interact with the protocol manually or through higher-level dapps.*

-Features of the 0xcert protocol are described in the technical specification documents which are publically available in the official 0xcert repository on GitHub.
-The documents are updated according to the dynamics of the 0xcert protocol development.

 ## 2.1.
 Xcert

 An Xcert represents a one-of-a-kind asset in form of a non-fungible token on the blockchain.
 It holds a proof of a real-world asset and has all the properties of a non-fungible token.